You are here

 More information about the HoNOS and LSP-16 is available on the Australian Mental Health Outcomes Collection Network website.

 Number of end classes

-The final AMHCC has 91 end classes, of which 60 are completely classified and 31 are a result of unknown phase of care or HoNOS.
-In the admitted setting, there are 45 end classes in total, of which 29 are completely classified and 16 are a result of unknown phase of care or HoNOS.
-In the community setting, there are 46 end classes in total, of which 31 are completely classified and 15 are a result of unknown phase of care or HoNOS.
-It is anticipated that the unknown phase of care and HoNOS classes will be eliminated over time as reporting improves.
+The final AMHCC version 1.0 has 91 end classes, of which 60 are completely classified and 31 are a result of unknown phase of care or HoNOS.
+This consists of the admitted setting with 45 total end classes, of which 29 are completely classified and 16 are a result of unknown phase of care or HoNOS.
+The remainder is from the community setting with a total of 46 end classes, of which 31 are completely classified and 15 are a result of unknown phase of care or HoNOS.

-Activity Based Funding Mental Health Care Data Set Specifications
+Activity Based Funding Mental Health Care National Best Endeavours Data Set – Overview and Technical Specifications

 Activity based funding: Mental health care DSS 2016-17 (Metadata Online Registry)

 |Technical Specs V1.0|

 Activity based funding: Mental health care DSS 2015-16 (Metadata Online Registry)